• SearchSearch

 Best Tips for Traveling in Europe with Teens

-At home and abroad, teenagers tend to get a bad rap.
-However, I absolutely love traveling with my teens.
-Having successfully graduated from the stroller-using, nap-needing, peek-a-boo-playing age, my teens are excellent travelers, full of curiosity, enthusiasm and only the occasional eye-roll.
+At home and abroad, teenagers sometimes get a bad rap — but honestly, traveling with teens can be a highlight of the family travel years.
+I absolutely love traveling with my teens.
+Having successfully graduated from the stroller-using, nap-needing, peek-a-boo-playing age, my teens are excellent travelers, full of curiosity, enthusiasm and only the occasional eye roll.

 Europe with Teens